sonisamarth501/CropAi/README.md

 # Acknowledgements

-I would like to express my7 gratitude to the agricultural research community, farmers, and organizations for providing valuable insights, data, and domain knowledge that contributed to the development of this Crop Recommendation System.
+I would like to express my gratitude to the agricultural research community, farmers, and organizations for providing valuable insights, data, and domain knowledge that contributed to the development of this Crop Recommendation System.

 # Contact
 For any inquiries or questions, please contact at